Lord Hill Regional Park Site and Management Plan Update

 - Improved and expanded parking facilities

-Parks has received a NOVA grant to help cover the costs of land use studies and trail permitting.
-Once the land use studies have been completed, Parks will be seeking additional public input for the preferred site and management plan of the trail system and other improvements proposed in the Site and Management Plan update.
+The project and land use studies will move forward pending funding availability.
+Once the land use studies have been completed, Parks will be seeking additional public input for the conceptual design of the trail system and other improvements proposed in the Site and Management Plan update.

 - Springboard single track trail re-route completed by the Everett Mountaineers